utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

 ### Step 1: Apply for MFA Use
 <!--or "Apply to Enable MFA" -->
-To start using MFA for your UTokyo Account, please submit an application form.
+To start using MFA for your UTokyo Account, please submit an application.

 Upon the first sign-in to your UTokyo Account after submitting the application, you will be prompted to complete the MFA initial setup procedure.
 Please be aware that you will not be able to sign in until the setup is completed.
 Spare enough time to sign in and complete the setup.

 1. Access the [UTokyo Account User Menu](https://utacm.adm.u-tokyo.ac.jp/webmtn/LoginServlet).
 2. Sign in with your UTokyo Account username (10-digit Common ID) and password if prompted.
-3. Click <mark>"MFA Application Form"</mark><!--Replace form name later --> in the left menu.
+3. Click <mark>"Multi-Factor Authentication Setting"</mark> in the left menu.
-4. Read the MFA instructions carefully, and find <mark>"Enable MFA?"</mark> at the bottom of the page.
-Answer "Yes" and click "Save".<!-- item4 needs amendment later to match the actual form layout -->
+4. Read the MFA instructions carefully, and find "Use MFA" at the bottom of the page.
+Answer "Yes" and click "SAVE".

 ### Step 2: Set Up the First Verification Method
 <!-- 「本人確認方法」は"verification method"を採用 -->